AbhiramReddyD/100-days-of-code/[2]ProgressLog.md

 **Today's Progress**: Completed Strings next up Matrices in C

-**Thoughts:** Bitwise operators to find duplicaates in strings and permuation of strings using recursion and swapping.
+**Thoughts:** Bitwise operators to find duplicates in strings and permutation of strings using recursion and swapping.

 **Link to work:** [Algorithms and Data Structures in C/C++ Codes](https://github.com/AbhiramReddyD/AlgoDS)